 - What are the 'best practices' and options for advising undocumented students who are applying to college, specifically in Colorado?

-- Where is the information I can trust in regard to scholarship opportunities and specific student pathways so that lives on hold can become an actual plan?
+- Where is the information I can trust regarding scholarship opportunities and specific student pathways so that lives on hold can become an actual plan?

 - What are the most current laws that impact the students I am advising?

 - What are institutions of higher education doing to best serve students with DACA status and those who do not have this status?